 Community HIV/AIDS Mitigation Officer

-However, the huge number of people living with HIV/AIDS in Eswatini means this is still the country’s biggest public health concern.
+However, the number of people living with HIV/AIDS in Eswatini means this is the country’s biggest public health concern.
 The good news is that the country is at a historic moment in their HIV/AIDS response.
 Eswatini has achieved HIV/AIDS epidemic control by ensuring that 95 percent of people living with HIV know their status, 95 percent of people who know their status access treatment, and 95 percent of people on treatment have suppressed viral loads.
 Over the course of the next few years, the country is at its last mile of intensifying its efforts on the fight against HIV.
 Working in concert with the government, international and local organizations, Volunteers in Eswatini are collaborating on maintaining and improving the gains that the country has achieved particularly by keeping vulnerable groups at the center of HIV response.

 Volunteers address the key health challenges in Eswatini through the following main objectives: